mini-kep/parcer-template/README.md

 #### Arguments

-Creating a parser without arguments forces parser to scan full dataset.
-, which is a burden on the original sources.
+Creating a parser without arguments forces parser to scan full dataset, and it is a burden on the original sources.
 Thus, parsers can return datapoints from a specific date to present:

 ```python